Fat wedge filtrations and decomposition of polyhedral products: Introduction

 We will prove that $|\Sigma K_I|$ has the homotopy type of a wedge of spheres for any $\emptyset\ne I\subset[m]$ if $K$ is dual SCM over $\mathbb{Z}$, so we obtain the following by Theorem \ref{main-decomp} and \ref{main-SCM}.

 \begin{corollary} If $K$ is dual SCM over $\mathbb{Z}$, then $\Z_K(D^n,S^{n-1})$ is homotopy equivalent to a wedge of spheres. \end{corollary}

 We next consider the property of the inductive triviality of the attaching maps of the cones in the fat wedge filtration of $\RZ_K$.
 When all attaching maps in the $i^\text{th}$ filter are trivial, we will show that the attaching maps for the $(i+1)^\text{th}$ filter become trivial after composed with a certain map, say $\alpha$.
 So the attaching maps lift to the homotopy fiber of $\alpha$.
-By evaluating the connectivity of the homotopy fiber of $\alpha$, we will obtain the following, where the theorem will be slightly generalized by replacing dimension with homology dimension.
+By evaluating the connectivity of the homotopy fiber of $\alpha$, we will obtain the following, where neighborly complexes are defined in Definition \ref{def-neighborly}.
+The theorem will be slightly generalized by replacing dimension with homology dimension.

 \begin{theorem} If $K$ is $\lceil\frac{\dim K}{2}\rceil$-neighborly, then the fat wedge filtration of $\RZ_K$ is trivial. \end{theorem}